Materials-Consortia/optimade-python-tools/README.md

 </div>

-The aim of OPTIMADE is to develop a common API, compliant with the [JSON:API 1.0](http://jsonapi.org/format/1.0/) specification.
+The aim of [OPTIMADE](https://optimade.org) is to develop a common API, compliant with the [JSON:API 1.0](http://jsonapi.org/format/1.0/) specification.
-This is to enable interoperability among databases that contain calculated properties of existing and hypothetical materials.
+This is to enable interoperability among databases that serve crystal structures and calculated properties of existing and hypothetical materials.

-This repository contains a library of tools for implementing and consuming [OPTIMADE](https://www.optimade.org) APIs using Python.
+This repository contains a library of tools for implementing and consuming [OPTIMADE APIs](https://www.optimade.org) using Python:
-Server implementations can make use of the supported MongoDB (v4) and Elasticsearch (v6) database backends, or plug in a custom backend implementation.
+1. [pydantic](https://github.com/pydantic/pydantic) data models for all [OPTIMADE entry types](https://www.optimade.org/optimade-python-tools/latest/all_models/) and endpoint responses, and a [Lark](https://github.com/lark-parser/lark) [EBNF grammar](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) implementation for the OPTIMADE filter language.
+1. A configurable reference server implementation that can make use of either MongoDB or Elasticsearch database backends out-of-the-box, and is readily extensible to other backends.
+Try it out on the [demo site](https://optimade.herokuapp.com)!
+The OpenAPI schemas of the server are used to construct the [OPTIMADE schemas](https://schemas.optimade.org/) site.
+1. An [OPTIMADE client](https://www.optimade.org/optimade-python-tools/latest/getting_started/client/) (`optimade-get`) that can query multiple [OPTIMADE providers](https://optimade.org/providers-dashboard) concurrently with a given filter, at the command-line or from Python code.
-The package also contains a server validator tool, which may be called from the shell (`optimade-validator`) or used as a GitHub Action from [optimade-validator-action](https://github.com/Materials-Consortia/optimade-validator-action).
+1. A fuzzy API validator tool, which may be called from the shell (`optimade-validator`) or used as a GitHub Action from [optimade-validator-action](https://github.com/Materials-Consortia/optimade-validator-action); this validator is used to construct the [providers dashboard](https://optimade.org/providers-dashboard).

-The release history and changelog can be found in [the changelog](CHANGELOG.md).

 ## Documentation

 This document, guides, and the full module API documentation can be found online at [https://optimade.org/optimade-python-tools](https://optimade.org/optimade-python-tools).
-In particular, documentation of the OPTIMADE API response data models (implemented here with [pydantic](https://github.com/samuelcolvin/pydantic)) can be found online under [OPTIMADE Data Models](https://optimade.org/optimade-python-tools/all_models).
+In particular, documentation of the OPTIMADE API response data models (implemented here with [pydantic](https://github.com/pydantic/pydantic)) can be found online under [OPTIMADE Data Models](https://optimade.org/optimade-python-tools/latest/all_models).

+The release history and changelog can be found in [the changelog](CHANGELOG.md).

 ## Installation

 Detailed installation instructions for different use cases (e.g., using the library or running a server) can be found in [the installation documentation](INSTALL.md).

 The latest stable version of this package can be obtained from [PyPI](https://pypi.org/project/optimade) `pip install optimade`.
-The latest development version of this package can be installed from the master branch of this repository `git clone https://github.com/Materials-Consortia/optimade-python-tools`.
+The latest development version of this package can be obtained from the master branch of this repository `git clone https://github.com/Materials-Consortia/optimade-python-tools`.

 ## Supported OPTIMADE versions